Seatis/my-teaching-materials/java-databuildlibs/3-ormlite/README.md

 # Object Relational Mapping with ORMLite
-> Object-relational mapping (ORM, O/RM, and O/R mapping tool) in computer science is a programming technique for converting data between incompatible type systems in object-oriented programming languages.
-This creates, in effect, a "virtual object database" that can be used from within the programming language.
-There are both free and commercial packages available that perform object-relational mapping, although some programmers opt to construct their own ORM tools. - Wikipedia
+> Object-relational mapping (ORM, but also referred to as *O/RM* and the *O/R mapping tool*) is a programming technique for converting data between incompatible data type systems which arise in object-oriented programming.
+In effect, it creates, a *virtual object database* that one can use from within the programming language.
+There are both free and commercial packages available that perform ORM.
+However, some programmers opt to construct their own ORM tools.

+Synopsised from Wikipedia

 ## Materials & Resources